How do I know if I have a drinking ‘problem’?

 Simply, there’s a medical way to answer this question, and there’s a maybe more helpful way to answer.
 If you want the medical, feast your eyes over the next section, if you want to go straight to the crux of it, scroll on down.

-• to reduce the risk of harm from alcohol-related disease or injury for healthy men and women, drink no more than 10 standard drinks per week and no more than 4 standard drinks on any one day.
+We know that there is no safe level of alcohol consumption.
+However the official Australian guidelines recommend that to reduce the risk of harm from alcohol-related disease or injury for healthy men and women, drink no more than 10 standard drinks per week and no more than 4 standard drinks on any one day.

 If you want to get the ‘official’ medical answer the following questions from the DSM-5 (latest version) and find out.
 The presence of at least 2 of these symptoms indicates Alcohol Use Disorder (AUD).